iiroj/iiro.fi/README.md

 The live site, [iiro.fi](https://iiro.fi), is hosted at [Netlify](https://www.netlify.com).

-Every push to the `master` branch of the [canonical repository](https://gitlab.com/iiroj/iiro.fi) sends a webhook to Netlify instructing it to pull the latest HEAD and then deploy the site across its network.
+Every push to the `master` branch sends a webhook to Netlify instructing it to pull the latest HEAD and then deploy the site across its network.
 Netlify will automatically build the site with `npm run build`.

 You can read more about Netlify's continuous deployment process [here](https://www.netlify.com/docs/continuous-deployment/).